jameshughes89/cs101/site/topics/values-variables-types/values-variables-types.rst

     What were they?

     Did you understand them?

 Languages
 =========

+* What is a natural language?
-* What's the difference between a formal, and a natural, language?
+* What is a formal language?
 * Why is ambiguity so important to natural language?
 * Why is ambiguity deadly for a formal language?